MaxPleaner/easy_cache/README.md

 EasyCache is a way to easily cache method calls to a readable YAML file.

+This is on RubyGems, so you can just plop `gem "easy_cache"` in your Gemfile.

+Require with `require "easy_cache"` as expected.

 Internally it uses the [gemmy](http://github.com/maxpleaner/gemmy) library I made.

 Specifically, the PersistedHash (which syncs a hash's state to YAML file) is